mapp-digital/mapp-engage-android-sample/README.md

         </service>
 ```

-Then, in your extended class MyMessagingService override methods onMessageReceived and onNewToken, and add required calls like this:
+Then, in your extended class `MyMessagingService` override methods `onMessageReceived` and `onNewToken`, and add required calls like this:

 ```
 public class MyMessageService extends MappMessagingService {